Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 # Additional Skills
+The OCR specification also lists some specific skills yInterdependence As I've hinted at and I'm sure you've realised by now, the water and carbon cycles are linked in many ways.

+# Additional Skills
-The OCR specification also lists some specific skills you must also have to ensure you get full marks.
+The OCR specification also lists some specific skills ou must also have to ensure you get full marks.
 These topic-specific skills are:
 - climate graphs
 - simple mass balance (*remember from glaciation?*)
 - rates of flow